stevix77/BetFriends/README.md

 	- authenticate

 Usually, the approach is to make all of usecases with a language and switch to an other after.
 I wanted to doing differently and change language after each usecase.
 I am a C# .net developer, so it's possible that I'm writing code with few languages that you have never seen elsewhere or that we could write better or differently.
-I give you some details in each project folder
+I give you details in each project folder

 # Contact

 I'm available, you can send me a message on LinkedIn [Steve Valentin](https://www.linkedin.com/in/steve-valentin-3687765a/) if you want some details or explications, don't hesitate, contact me

+# UX/UI

+I'm not a designer or interested to build awesome UI.
+It's not the topic of this project so don't be shoked if you download and run web projects